Superconformal Indices of 3d $\mathcal{N}=2$ SCFTs and Holography: Indices of 3d SCFTs

 \item In the presentation above, we have assumed that a particular saddle point (resp.
 BAE solution) yields a dominant contribution to the SCI (resp.
 TTI) in deriving the index relation (\ref{summary:improved}).
 However, since the relation between the leading order effective potential and the Bethe potential given in (\ref{mW=-V}) is valid before specifying a saddle point or a BAE solution, one can easily generalize the index relation (\ref{summary:improved}) to the contribution from each saddle point and BAE solution.
 To be more specific, if we allow for multiple contributions from different saddle points $\{u^\star_{(\sigma)}\}$ and BAE solutions $\{U^\star_{(\sigma)}\}$ labeled by $\sigma$ as

 based on the expressions (\ref{SCI:Cardy:3}) and (\ref{TTI:3}) respectively, we obtain

 This generalizes the index relation (\ref{summary:improved}) to multiple saddles.

 \item The parameters $(\mn_\Psi,\mft_r)$ represent the background magnetic fluxes for flavor symmetries in the TTI.
 The same parameters in the SCI do not have the same physical meaning: they are simply introduced by redefining flavor fugacities as (\ref{SCI:redefine}).
 In particular, we did not turn on background magnetic fluxes for flavor symmetries in the matrix model for the SCI (\ref{SCI:1}).
 The generalized SCI involving background magnetic fluxes can also be written in terms of a matrix model \cite{Kapustin:2011jm} and its Cardy-like limit was also studied in \cite{Choi:2019dfu}.
-We plan on studying this generalization and its effect on the index relation (\ref{summary:improved}) in future work.
+The fact that the parameters $(\mn_\Psi,\mft_r)$ in the SCI are precisely identified with the background magnetic fluxes in the TTI through the Bethe formulation of the SCI (\ref{summary:improved}) therefore requires further explanation.
+We plan on studying the physics behind this parameter matching and investigating the index relation (\ref{summary:improved}) for a generalized SCI in future work.

 \item The identification between parameters (\ref{map:1}) is not the same as the one proposed for the ABJM/ADHM theories in \cite{Bobev:2022wem}.
 This is because we have improved a couple of technical steps in the factorization of the SCI (see Section~\ref{sec:general:SCI:fact}) and thereby the holomorphic effective potential in the Cardy-like limit (\ref{mW:Cardy}) is slightly different from the one used in \cite{Bobev:2022wem}.
 The final Cardy-like expansion of the SCI for the ABJM/ADHM theories obtained in the generic $\mN=2$ conventions of the present paper are ultimately equivalent to the results of \cite{Bobev:2022wem}, and we show this explicitly in Appendix~\ref{app:ABJMADHM}.